 “Project Management is the application of knowledge, skills, tools, and techniques to maximize the value that the project produces.”

-Project management is focused on maximizing business results within the context of the business environment that a project is part of in a way that is appropriate to the nature of the project.
+“Project management is focused on maximizing business results within the context of the business environment that a project is part of in a way that is appropriate to the nature of the project.“

-- There isn’t just one way to do project management and one of the greatest skills of anyone performing a project management function should be to select the right approach to fit the nature of the project
+- One of the greatest skills of anyone performing a project management function should be to select the right approach to fit the nature of the project

 You will find much more detail on this in my Online Agile Project Management Training.